Lehigh University Residential Life Master Plan

 The new housing cluster will foster student wellness, with a balance of work and play while providing community identity.
 Key programs, including classrooms, a fitness center, a café, and multi-purpose spaces support mental and physical health for students immersed in rigorous academic programs.
 As an engineering school with an emphasis on project-based learning, Lehigh presents an opportunity to foster an intellectual life based on interpersonal connection.

 Reflecting Lehigh’s impressive history as a leader in science and engineering, environmental stewardship and sustainability are key components of the neighborhood.
 Specific strategies proposed include an integrated suite of stormwater management components, energy-efficient building systems, and a solar hot-water demonstration system.
 The project is on target to receive LEED® Gold certification.

-Construction is well underway with the South Cluster scheduled for completion in fall 2020.
+Construction on the South Cluster was completed in fall 2020.
 The North Cluster is slated for completion in the fall of 2022.

 For more information contact Vinicius Gorgati.